codemasher/gw2api-tools/README.md

 - **MySQL** or **MariaDB**

 ###Why PHP 5.4+?
-There's actually no specific reason except for the [fancy javascript style shorthand array syntax](http://php.net/manual/en/language.types.array.php).
+There's actually no specific reason except for the [fancy javascript/perl style shorthand array syntax](http://php.net/manual/en/language.types.array.php).
+You're fine with 5.2 if you change that.

 ##Installation
 - download the source and unzip it into a directory within your webroot